notofonts/noto-docs/src/miniarticles/NotoSansCuneiform.md

 # Noto Sans Cuneiform

-Noto Sans Cuneiform is a unmodulated (“sans serif”) design for texts in the historical Sumero-Akkadian cuneiform script.
+Noto Sans Cuneiform is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Sumero-Akkadian cuneiform_ script.

 Noto Sans Cuneiform has multiple weights, contains 1,239 glyphs, and supports 1,238 characters from 3 Unicode blocks: Cuneiform, Early Dynastic Cuneiform, Cuneiform Numbers and Punctuation.